alphagov/govwifi-tech-docs/source/documentation/set_up.md

+Before offering GovWifi in your organisation check that [your existing wifi setup can support it](https://docs.wifi.service.gov.uk/requirements/).

 # Set up GovWifi for your organisation

 > Follow these steps only if you will be the administrator for your organisation.

 > To connect to GovWifi for individual use, follow the instructions to [create a GovWifi account and connect to GovWifi](https://www.wifi.service.gov.uk/connect-to-govwifi/).

 1. Check if [GovWifi is available to your organisation](https://www.wifi.service.gov.uk/connect-to-govwifi/organisations-using-govwifi/).
-If your organisation is not listed please [contact us](https://admin.wifi.service.gov.uk/help/new/technical_support).
+If your organisation is not listed [contact us](https://admin.wifi.service.gov.uk/help/new/technical_support).
 2. [Sign up for a GovWifi administrator account](https://admin.wifi.service.gov.uk/users/sign_up).

 After creating your account you should invite at least one colleague to create an account.
-This is so they can reset your two-factor authentication, if needed.
-Invite them from the ‘team members’ section of GovWifi admin.
+This is so that a colleague can reset your two-factor authentication, if needed.
+Invite them from the **team members** section of your GovWifi admin account.

 ## Sign the memorandum of understanding

 You must [sign the memorandum of understanding](https://admin.wifi.service.gov.uk/mou) (MOU) before your organisation can begin installing GovWifi.

-The MOU sets out the agreement between the Government Digital Service and your public sector organisation in relation to the use of GovWifi.
+The MOU sets out the agreement between the Government Digital Service (GDS) and your public sector organisation in relation to GovWifi use.

 ## Create a new wifi installation

 Create a [network address translation (NAT) rule](https://wiki.untangle.com/index.php/NAT_Rules) if one does not already exist.

-This will allow your wifi controller or access points to connect to the internet using the IP addresses you'll add to your GovWifi admin account.
+This allows your wifi controller or access points to connect to the internet using the IP addresses you'll add to your GovWifi admin account.

 ### Set up your public IP addresses

 Add your IP addresses to your [GovWifi admin account](https://admin.wifi.service.gov.uk/ips).

-You can find details of the Remote Authentication Dial-In User Service (RADIUS) servers in your [GovWifi admin account under "Settings"](https://admin.wifi.service.gov.uk/setup_instructions/initial).
+Details of the RADIUS (Remote Authentication Dial-In User Service) servers are in your [GovWifi admin account](https://admin.wifi.service.gov.uk/setup_instructions/initial) under **settings**.
 You must connect to at least one RADIUS server in each region (one from the London list and one from the Dublin one).
 You can configure your authenticators to connect to more than two RADIUS servers.
 These extra servers are known as ‘backups’ or ‘failovers’.

 We recommend connecting to all GovWifi RADIUS servers, so you're protected from a single server being unavailable.